rnastasya/exploratory-testing/README.md

       <p>Project "Master Blocks": The formatting of the header with the project's name is different from other projects headers.</p>
       <p>Project "Cheatsheets": large free space on the right side of the page.
 User can share the cheat sheet. <b>Feature suggestion:</b> add a hint for a user above the social sharing links, for example "Share cheatsheet on".
 When sending a link to telegram, the site address is duplicated
       (attachment 2).</p>
-      <p>Project "Thermage": large space between headers. Выделяется пустое простраство в блоках features.The open element is not highlighted when switching between sections (attachment 3).<b> Feature suggestion:</b> add highlighting of an open element .</p>
+      <p>Project "Thermage": large space between headers.
+The open element is not highlighted when switching between sections (attachment 3).<b> Feature suggestion:</b> add highlighting of an open element .</p>
       <p>Projects "Flextype" and "Glowy PHP": when you hover over the sections, there is a backlight.
-When other selecting sections, the first section remains highlighted (with the main page of the project)(attachment 4). <b> Feature suggestion:</b> add highlighting of an open menu item.</p></td>
+When other selecting sections, the first section remains highlighted (with the main page of the project) (attachment 4). <b> Feature suggestion:</b> add highlighting of an open menu item.</p></td>
       <td><img src="img/double_link_tg.jpg"><p align='centrer'>attachment 2</p> <img src="img/ui_ux_THERMAGE.gif"><p>attachment 3</p><img src="img/highlighted_subsection_is't_highlighted.gif"><p>attachment 4</p></td>
     </tr>
     <tr align='justify'>